asvid/hugo-blog/content/posts/2023-01-29-would-i-do-mobile-again.md

   - rss
 comments: true
 date: "2023-01-29T00:00:00Z"
-summary: " I went to a meetup in my city last week and a guy I just met there popped a question after a while of conversation: with my experience, would I go for mobile software development again or pick a different area? "
+description: " I went to a meetup in my city last week and a guy I just met there popped a question after a while of conversation: with my experience, would I go for mobile software development again or pick a different area? "
 image: /assets/posts/go_mobile.png